nicoJaredGov/Quarto-Genetic-AI/README.md

 #### Playing a game

 To play a game, you need to pick two agents that match the superclass of a generic Quarto agent and then call the play method.
-See below:
+A simple example can be seen below:
 ```py
 from quarto import *
 import quarto_agents as qagents